torsten-liermann/systemd-docker/README.md

 Note: `Type=notify` and `NotifyAccess=all` are important

 ## Container naming
-Container names are compulsory to make sure that a systemd service always relate to/act upon the same container(s).
+Container names are compulsory to make sure that a `systemd` service always relates to/acts upon the same container(s).
 While it may seem as if that could be omitted as long as the `--rm` flag is passed to `docker run` or rather `systemd-docker run`, that's misleading: the deletion process triggered by this flag is actually part of the Docker client logic and if the client detaches for whatever reason from the running container, the information is lost (even if another client is re-attached later) and the container will not be deleted.
 `systemd-docker` looks for the named container on start and if it exists and is stopped, it will be deleted.
-The placeholder %n is populated by systemd with the name of the service which allows the to write a `ExecStart` instruction with the parameters `...--name %n --rm...`).
+The variable %n is populated by systemd with the name of the service which allows to write a `ExecStart` instruction with the parameters `... --name %n --rm ...`.

 # Options
 ## Logging
 By default the container's stdout/stderr will be piped to the journal.
-If you do not want to use the journal, add `--logs=false` to the beginning of the command.
-For example:
+Add `--logs=false` before the `run` instruction, as shown below:

-`ExecStart=/opt/bin/systemd-docker --logs=false run --rm --name %n nginx`
+`ExecStart=systemd-docker --logs=false run ...`

 ## Environment Variables
+`systemd` handles environment variables with the instructions `Environment=...` and `EnvironmentFile=...`.
+To inject variables into other instructions, the pattern ${varible_name} is used, for example:

-Using `Environment=` and `EnvironmentFile=`, systemd can set up environment variables for you, but then unfortunately you have to do `run -e ABC=${ABC} -e XYZ=${XYZ}` in your unit file.
-You can have the systemd environment variables automatically transfered to your docker container by adding `--env`.
-This will essentially read all the current environment variables and add the appropriate `-e ...` flags to your docker run command.
+`ExecStart=systemd-docker run -e ABC=${ABC} -e XYZ=${XYZ}`

+The systemd environment variables are automatically transfered to the docker container if the `--env` flag is provided.
+This will essentially read all the current environment variables and add the appropriate `-e ...` flags to the docker run command.
 For example:

 ```
 EnvironmentFile=/etc/environment
-ExecStart=/opt/bin/systemd-docker --env run --rm --name %n nginx
+ExecStart=systemd-docker --env run ...
 ```

-The contents of `/etc/environment` will be added to your docker run command
+The contents of `/etc/environment` will be added to the docker run command.

 ## Cgroups
 The main magic of how this works is that the container processes are moved from the Docker cgroups to the system unit cgroups.
 By default all application cgroups will be moved.
 This means by default you can't use `--cpuset` or `-m` in Docker.
 If you don't want to use the systemd cgroups, but instead use the Docker cgroups, you can control which cgroups are transfered using the `--cgroups` option.  **Minimally you must set `name=systemd`; otherwise, systemd will lose track of the container**.
 For example

 `ExecStart=/opt/bin/systemd-docker --cgroups name=systemd --cgroups=cpu run --rm --name %n nginx`